-In every format of every media and in every academic discipline, self-reflection, life writing, offering one's life story within travel books, scholarly articles, broadcasts, political web sites or newspaper blogs has become a standard tool of communication and the dissemination of information in our time.
+In every media format and in every academic discipline, self-reflection, life writing, offering one's life story within travel books, scholarly articles, broadcasts, political websites or newspaper blogs has become a standard tool of communication and the dissemination of information.

-While much is claimed for the value and significance of the life narrative, however, from the possibility of individual redemption to the constructing of national narratives of truth and reconciliation, the contexts of such constructions remain under-theorised.
+Much is claimed for the value and significance of the life narrative.
+However, from the possibility of individual redemption to the constructing of national narratives of truth and reconciliation, the contexts of such constructions remain under-theorised.
 Whether writing of our own lives in the form of auto-biography, memoir, Snapchat story or diary, testifying in a court of law, or in our endeavours to research and write the lives of others, there is little sharing of experience or debate upon the nature of such work across the many disciplines in which life narratives have become a central preoccupation.

-The purpose of LNR is to share best practice across all genres of life narrative work through impactful research and applied research projects in partnership with academic, governmental, humanitarian and industry stakeholders and produce publications centred on the experience, methodology and formats of life narratives across written, visual, and virtual cultures.
+The purpose of LNR is to share best practice across all genres of life narrative work through impactful research and applied research projects.
+It aims to work in partnership with academic, governmental, humanitarian and industry stakeholders and produce publications centred on the experience, methodology and formats of life narratives across written, visual, and virtual cultures.

 We actively seek to supervise research students in all areas of life narrative production and scholarship and provide a base for research projects conducted by existing Kingston staff, externally funded research fellows, visiting fellows and professors, writers, filmmakers, and artists in residence.

-LNR actively seeks to supervise research students in all areas of life narrative production and scholarship, particularly work in the area of life writing and human rights, life writing and traumatic experience, and life writing and social justice.
-We provide a base for research projects conducted by existing Kingston staff, externally funded research fellows, visiting fellows and professors, writers, filmmakers, and artists in residence and encourage PhD applications from qualified candidates wishing to pursue practice-based research and traditional academic research.
+LNR actively seeks to supervise research students in all areas of life narrative production and scholarship, particularly work in the areas of life writing and human rights, life writing and traumatic experience, and life writing and social justice.
+We provide a base for research projects conducted by existing Kingston staff, externally-funded research fellows, visiting fellows and professors, writers, filmmakers, and artists-in-residence.
+We encourage PhD applications from qualified candidates wishing to pursue practice-based research and traditional academic research.

 Dr Siobhan Campbell, formerly of Kingston University and now a staff member at the Open University, has published in the areas of post-conflict poetry, the ethics of post-trauma writing and the pedagogy of creative writing interventions in PTSD situations.
 She has also worked with ex-combatants as part of completing a diploma in Conflict Studies with DPC Northern Ireland.

-The work of these researchers underpinned a two-year project with Combat Stress UK, led by Campbell, which began by giving workshops to enhance Cognitive Behavioural Therapy with combat survivors and culminated in the production of a pilot study of the effect of expressive writing practice on those suffering from PTSS and PTSD.
+The work of these researchers underpinned a two-year project with Combat Stress UK, led by Campbell.
+The project began by giving workshops to enhance Cognitive Behavioural Therapy with combat survivors and culminated in the production of a pilot study of the effect of expressive writing practice on those suffering from PTSS and PTSD.
 This work formed the basis of an impact case study from this unit in REF 2014: The Military Writing Network.